Tribes Halt Major Copper Mine on Ancestral Lands in Arizona

+The Tribe’s challenge to the eastern mine proposal succeeded beyond expectations.
 Instead of granting a preliminary injunction, the judge went a step further and definitively ruled on the merits of the Tribes’ case itself.
 The Court held that the Forest Service made a “crucial error” by assuming Hudbay had a right to use public lands without any evidence of a valuable mineral deposit, and that this error “tainted the Forest Service’s evaluation of the Rosemont Mine from the start.”
 With this argument, he prevented any mining activities from going forward, and called out the Forest Service for abdicating its duty to protect our public lands.

 The judge in the case “identified the fatal flaw in the Forest Service’s reasoning,” says Gillespie.
 “He laid out an unbroken line of Supreme Court decisions, saying, ‘No, you don’t have rights under the Mining Law to pollute this land under billions of tons of waste rock, without evidence of valuable minerals.’”